What is Shockwave Therapy?

-After only 3 or 4 treatments with shockwave therapy, over 80% of patients report a reduction of pain and regaining of normal function.
+After only 3 or 4 treatments with shockwave therapy, over 80% of clients report a reduction of pain and regaining of normal function.

 Research is steadily growing for this cutting-edge technology, and the latest reports are confirming shockwave therapy is an effective treatment of soft tissue injuries, pain and certain bony conditions like heel spurs, the evidence shows that the most effective treatment is a combination of shockwave and loaded exercise therapy, so we are keen to be able to offer this ultimate treatment here in the clinic.

 When investing in advanced technology like shockwave therapy, it is important to ensure the accuracy and reliability of the equipment, as well as having the backing of evidenced-based research.
 The EMS Medical Swiss DolorClast Master Shockwave System is well known for being one of the leading products and DolorClast are leaders in the field of shockwave therapy.
 Our decision to invest in the Swiss DolorClast Master therefore was an easy one to make.

 It often takes 3 treatments to resolve an issue, patients are recommended to book 3 consecutive weekly sessions to gain the full effect of Shockwave Therapy:

 At your first visit, you will meet our experienced Specialist Physiotherapist, who will discuss your symptoms and condition and decide whether Shockwave therapy is appropriate and help you to plan your treatment programme.
 This would be charged at our normal assessment fee of £65.